JordanL2/ModularCalculator/README.md

 	* Works like user defined functions but with ~ symbol to execute as default (or maybe @@)
 * Ability to alter operator symbols as feature options
 * Ability to rename functions as feature options
+* Should bitwise not operator only allow positive integers, and throw error if something else?
+* Should '? :' operator be renamed 'then else'?
+To be consistent with other boolean operators.

 ## Functions
 * Display operator/function syntax info on parameter validation error
+* Function to remove leading zeros on binary numbers

 ## Units
 * Pressure